You are here: HomeOur Faith › Jesus & Christianity

 What did Jesus do on Earth?

-Once Jesus was an adult, he began a public ministry.
-He talked to people in many cities and towns about God’s love and God’s way of life.
-Jesus wanted everyone to know his love for them.
-He sat down, talked to and cared for people of all ages and backgrounds.
+When Jesus was thirty-years old, he began a public ministry.
+He talked to people in many cities and towns about God’s love and God’s Kingdom – his way of life.
+Jesus wanted everyone to know of his love for them.
+He sat down with, talked to and cared for people of all ages and backgrounds.
 He welcomed people with generosity and kindness.
 He healed people from sicknesses, journeyed alongside them in their pain and gave them hope.

 Learn more about Easter